Ashley Graham Flashes Cleavage And Baby Bump In Skin Tight Black Dress

-Sports Illustrated Swimsuit edition model Ashley Graham rocked her growing baby bump in a post earlier today that thrilled her 9.2 million Instagram followers.
+Sports Illustrated: Swimsuit Edition model Ashley Graham rocked her growing baby bump in a post earlier today that thrilled her 9.2 million Instagram followers.

 In the video and subsequent pictures, the expecting mother revealed her ample cleavage in a form-fitting black dress with spaghetti straps.
 The brunette beauty wore her long straight locks atop her head in a high ponytail.
 Brown, bronze and pink eyeshadow, brown eyeliner, pink blush, and soft pink lipstick highlighted the model’s features.
-She accessorized her “concert chic’ look with big gold hoop earrings with smaller studs in her other ear piercings and a sparkly, gold Y style necklace that hung into her bosom.
+She accessorized her “concert chic” look with big gold hoop earrings with smaller studs in her other ear piercings and a sparkly, gold Y style necklace that hung into her bosom.
 In the final image, Graham posed with her hand on a wall, and one leg bent at the knee, sticking out behind her, showing off her strappy high heeled sandals.
 Plus, she pursed her lips in a kissy face.

 Graham sang a bit of Willow Smith’s song, “Whip My Hair,” while whipping her hair back and forth as the person behind the camera approved.